Just Back From….Costa Rica With Carrie GallagherCarrie Gallagher - Travel Expert

 Yes, in fact while I was there it won the Protect and Restore Nature Earthshot Prize award, which the Costa Ricans were all very proud of!
 More than one-quarter of Costa Rica is protected national parks, reserves or wildlife refuges and it shows – the country is so green and lush.
 Hotels are very switched on in terms of solar panel use or even hydro in some places, some had incorporated recycled plastic in construction materials, and many had their own organic herb or vegetable gardens with a noticeable movement towards the sustainable farm-to-fork concept.
 For a small Central American country, it really is a world leader in conservation.

 I flew with Iberia via Madrid.
 I had to complete an online ‘Travel Health’ form to transit through Spain which generates a QR code you have to show at the airport, but it was all very straightforward.
 From December, direct flights with BA will resume which will make it even easier.

-No test is required but you need to have proof of vaccination status, or if unvaccinated you need an insurance policy that covers medical expenses including covid-19 up to the value of $50,000.
+At time of writing, no test is required but you need to have proof of vaccination status, or if unvaccinated you need an insurance policy that covers medical expenses including covid-19 up to the value of $50,000.
 There is a form you complete online within 72 hours of arriving into the country which asks for proof of either of the above and generates a QR code which you then show on entry.

 I visited the capital San José, Monteverde in the cloud forest, the Nicoya Peninsula and Tortuga island which had lovely beaches.
 Then I went back to San José and flew onto Tortuguero which was an area I was discovering for the first time, then finally down to the Osa Peninsula and Golfito where I got used to the sound of monkeys waking me up.